daniloderosa/ddr-site/exampleSite/content/blog/theoffice.md

 # Most popular words for each season

 Another easy question: which are the most said words?
-Let’s facet them by season, just to add some context.
-Probably they’re going to be names, but maybe we’re going to have some surprise!
+Let’s facet (= showing small multiplies charts) them by season, just to add some context.
+Probably they’re going to be just names, but maybe we’re going to have some surprise!

 <details>